pablode/gatling/README.md

 ### License

-Gatling is licensed under the GPL v3, as included in the [LICENSE](LICENSE) file.
+Gatling is licensed under the GNU General Public License, as included in the [LICENSE](LICENSE) file.

 ```

-    Copyright (C) 2021 Pablo Delgado Krämer
+    Copyright (C) 2019-2022 Pablo Delgado Krämer

     This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by